-Walnuts are super rich in omega-3 fatty acids.
+Walnuts are rich in omega-3 fatty acids.
 In fact, Harbstreet says they have the highest level of alpha-linolenic acid (an essential omega-3 fatty acid) of any food, with 2.5 grams per one-ounce serving.

 6. Black beans

-One 2014 review found that a diet high in beans significantly decreased levels of LDL cholesterol.
-Plus, research has linked bean consumption to reduced inflammation and blood pressure — two risk factors for heart disease.
+Research has linked bean consumption to reduced inflammation and blood pressure — two risk factors for heart disease.

 It’s also worth mentioning that one serving of black beans packs a whopping 485 milligrams of potassium, according to Wong, which helps to lower blood pressure by balancing the harmful effects of excess sodium.

 Elizabeth Ward, MS, RDN, co-author of The Menopause Diet Plan, recommends choosing canned black beans with no added salt.
 Or, she suggests rinsing canned beans in water to reduce the sodium content by 40% or more.

 You’re probably already well aware that spinach, and other dark leafy greens, are nutrient powerhouses.
 But when it comes to heart health, they have some especially beneficial vitamins, minerals, and other compounds.

 For example, spinach is an excellent source of vitamin K, which helps to protect your arteries.